-Our pressure relief valve survey consists of the following:
+Our pressure relieve valve survey consists of the following:

-- Tagging: Upon detection, the valve is tagged with a numbered metal tag
+- Tagging: Upon detection, the valve is tagged with numbered metal tag.

-- Computer printout (Excel spreadsheet): Upon completing of the survey, you will receive a report with the following information: valve leaking, location of valve, tag number, and estimate system process loss.
+- Computer printout (Excel spreadsheet): Upon completion of the survey, you will receive a report with the following information: valve leaking, location of the valve, tag number, and estimate systems process loss

 Definition of PRV

-Pressure relieve valve (PRV) is a type of valve used to control or limit the pressure in a system or vessel which can build up for a process upset, instrument or equipment failure, or fire.
-The pressure is relieved by allowing the pressurized fluid to flower from an auxiliary passage our of the system.
-The relief valve is designed or set to open at a predetermined set pressure to protect pressure vessels and other equipment from being subjected to pressures that exceed their design limits.
-When the set pressure is exceeded, the relief valve becomes the “path of least resistance” as the valve is forced open and portion of the fluid is diverted through the auxiliary route.
+Pressure relief valve (PRV) is a type of valve used to control or limit the pressure in a system or vessel which can build up for a process upset, instrument or equipment failure, or fie.
+The pressure is relieved by allowing the pressurized fluid to flow from an auxiliary passage out of the system.
+The relief valve is designed or set to up at a predetermined set pressure to protect pressure vessels and other equipment from being subjected to pressures that exceed their design limits.
+When the set pressure is exceeded, the relief valve becomes the “path of least resistance” as the valve is forced open and a portion fo the fluid is diverted through the auxiliary route.